Kong AI Gateway Alternative for Enterprise Teams

 - Review how policy enforcement and prompt inspection are exposed to operators.

-- Validate whether the shortlist keeps AI rollout reviewable without forcing a broader gateway migration.
+- Validate whether the shortlist keeps AI deployment reviewable without forcing a broader gateway migration.

 - Decide whether the buyer really needs AI control or a wider gateway standardization decision.